Samska/gen-ai-robot-test/README.md

 ### Test Configuration

-The test configuration can be found in the config/ directory.
+The test configuration can be found in the config / directory.
 The settings.robot file contains the default configuration, which can be overridden using environment variables or command line arguments.

-### License

-This project is licensed under the MIT License - see the LICENSE.md file for details.